width.jpg

 Patrick deWitt: The Sisters Brothers

-Michel Faber: The Crimson Petal and
+Michel Faber: The Crimson Petal and the White

 Amy Waldman: The Submission